New Features Available for Small Businesses Challenged by Coronavirus

 Not yet set up on GoFundMe?
 Start your campaign!

 If your business is doing any fundraising, add your fundraising link to the “Story” section of your Business Page so neighbors can support you.

-How Members Will Discover These New Features
+How Neighbors Will Discover These New Features

 Devoted sections in the Businesses section on Nextdoor will show neighbors which businesses are offering gift cards or takeout/delivery options.